masonearles/1DLeafFEM/README.md

 # 1DLeafFEM
-### One-dimensional leaf photosynthetic reaction and diffusion model that is parameterized using empirical light absorption profiles.
+### One-dimensional leaf photosynthetic reaction and diffusion model parameterized using empirical light absorption profiles.

 This is the GitHub repository associated with the paper: